GrinonBarrett/Taksidos/Core Rules/Creatures/0=Creature Basics.md

 #### Common Creature Terms

+**Avatar**: A manifestation of a godlike entity that is under the direct operation of said entity even if it does not occupy the same plane of existence.
 **Bulcher**: A miscellaneus creeping and/or crawling thing with a terrifying feature.
 **Riner**: A witch-type creature.
 Something which dwells in a secluded place and can perform magic in exchange for favors or can harm trespassors.
 **Valder**: A spirit of nature which appears rather spontaneously.
 Said that those attuned to nature can call upon them.